 Where to dine

-As long as The Bristol Lounge remains closed, we can feast all over the city.
-For lunch we have a snack on our terrace.
+This autumn we can feast all over the city.
+The Bristol Lounge offers a fine selection of snacks as an aperitif.
 Alternatively a short walk to the Park Café & Restaurant Kleine Schanze is worthwhile.
 For dinner, gourmets are spoilt for choice – hearty in the Williams ButchersTable or oriental and light in the Pittaria.
 And at the end of the day: A drink in your room and a relaxed review of the day.

 Riding the Mattelift